WodenWang820118/ng-gtm-site/README.md

 The analytics code is in the `analytics.service.ts` file.

+## Quick GTM setup

+- In the project files, find the `tagging-plan.json`, and use the [automatic configration tool](https://gtm-config-generator.netlify.app/) to import the file to your GTM account.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.